Today is my birthday. I had to be reminded.

-This is exactly they type of question that can derail my plans.
+This is exactly the type of question that can derail my plans.
 I can (in fact I did) get distracted with a research project into the history of the tradition of celebrating birthdays, and the cultural practices in various religions or nations for such celebrations.
 (The Wikipedia entry for Birthday, as might be expected, contains “multiple issues.”
 I find that funny.)

 But that’s not what I want to think about.
 What I want to take some time to think about on this day that’s all about me, is what I want.
 Not for my birthday, I’m not talking about presents, cakes or parties, those are happening tomorrow.
 And it’s supremely easy in this product driven world to spout off a long list of things I’d like to have in my house (a rug for the dining room,) in my closet (a new pair of yoga pants,) at the beach (a better kayak,) or in my plans (a month to explore the canals and islands of Venice.)
-What I’m talking about is taking the time to think about what I really want my life to be like.
+What I’m talking about is taking the time to think about my real birthday wishes – what I really want my life to be like.